nannabryne/AST5220/README.md

 Relevant text found in Sect.
 4 of the report.
 However, a [copy](https://github.com/nannabryne/AST5220/blob/main/deliverables/report_030523.pdf) of the paper as it was prior to moving on to the next milestone is found as `deliverables/report_030523.pdf`.

+## Milestone IV: CMB and matter power spectra
+*(fourth draft 27/05/23)*
+Relevant text found in Sect.
+5 of the report.
+However, a [copy](https://github.com/nannabryne/AST5220/blob/main/deliverables/report_270523.pdf) of the paper as it was prior to revising it one last time is found as `deliverables/report_270523.pdf`.

 # Code
 All code is located in the `src/` directory.